sdpalley/docs.erisindustries.com/tutorials/services-making.md

 # Change Idi's `app.js`

 In the previous tutorial Idi was interactive.
-Typically interactive (clis) are not what we would use `eris-services` for.
+Typically interactive applications (CLIs) are not what we would use `eris-services` for.
 So what are eris-services?
 Let's ask `eris`.

 ```bash
 eris services
 ```

 Basically, services are daemons or microservices which you need for the applications you are running.
 "Things that you turn on or off."
 They are quick to boot, easy to share, and very customizable.
 Basically they're docker images.
-But in order to explore what this even means, we need to edit the app.js so it does a few things differently than the little cli version of idi we built before.
+But in order to explore what this even means, we need to edit the `app.js` so it does a few things differently than the little cli version of idi we built before.

 ```javascript
 'use strict'